 Helen Dixon was appointed Data Protection Commissioner in September 2014 for a period of 5 years by Government in accordance with section 9(1) of the Data Protection Act 1988 as amended, and in accordance with section 15(4) of the Data Protection Act 2018, on 25 May 2018 became the sole Commissioner for Data Protection of the new Data Protection Commission.
+Ms. Dixon was reappointed for a second term for a period of 5 years in September 2019.

-In terms of the governance structure of the Commission, it has a Senior Management Committee (SMC) comprising the Commissioner for Data Protection and five Deputy Commissioners.
+In terms of the governance structure of the Data Protection Commission, the Commission has a Senior Management Committee (SMC) comprising the Commissioner for Data Protection and seven Deputy Commissioners.
 The role of the SMC is to oversee the proper management and governance of the Data Protection Commission in line with the principles set out in the Code of Practice for the Governance of State Bodies (2016).
-The terms of reference of the Senior Management Committee include strategic leadership, management and oversight of the organisation, monitoring the performance of management and staff against the organisation's strategic and business priorities and objectives and strategic direction and challenges.
+The terms of reference of the Senior Management Committee included strategic leadership, management and oversight of the organisation, monitoring the performance of management and staff against the organisation's strategic and business priorities and objectives and strategic direction and challenges.

 During the period covered by this Financial Statement, the Data Protection Commission came under the remit of the Department of Justice and Equality Internal Audit Committee.
-During 2018, the Department of Justice and Equality Internal Audit Unit completed an audit of the Data Protection Commission.
+During 2019, the Department of Justice and Equality Internal Audit Unit completed audits of the Data Protection Commission.
 These were examined by the DPC's SMC and were presented to and discussed by the Department of Justice and Equality Audit Committee.